Nothing is better than a freshly ground cup of coffee.

 Use a Vacuum

-Now that the hopper is gone, you’re going to see the spot that it rests.
+Now that the hopper is gone, you’re going to see the spot where it rests.

 If you have a narrower attachment for your vacuum hose, now would be a good time to attach it.
 This will help you get the larger debris out.